davidgasquez/handbook/Planning.md

 - [[Writing a Roadmap|Roadmap]].
 A unified view of what the team is working towards shipping.
 - List of options.

-No matter what the final plan is, [[Teamwork#^473cb4|document it]] and you'll have a log of all the plans to reflect back on.
+No matter what the final plan is, [[Teamwork|document it]] and you'll have a log of all the plans to reflect back on.